Thomascountz/thomascountz/_posts/2019-12-23-end-of-freshman-year.md

 "I think we can do this and do it well.
 I have good feelings about this, no matter the outcome.
 Let's do it!"

-It's this exact confidence, (that is often said that cis-White men have inherently), and commitment that costs me very little, but has the psychological benefit of forcing me to start to believe that it's true.
+It's this confidence and commitment that costs me very little, but has the psychological benefit of forcing me to start to believe that it's true.
 Note: It wasn't a question of "can I", but "would I?"

 I thought about the people I admire—they are the people who would have also said yes.
 Saying yes to difficult things feels very adult to me.
 I think of my parents and how many times they've done the hard thing.
 To me they didn't flinch, but of course, everyone has doubts.